-The test data for the guided summarization task will be available on the TAC 2010 Summarization Track home page on June 22, 2010.
-Submissions are due at NIST on or before July 6.
+The test data for the guided summarization task will be available from the LDC on July 1, 2011.
+Submissions are due at NIST on or before July 17.
 Each team may submit up to two runs (submissions), and all runs will be judged.
 Runs must be fully automatic.

 The test dataset is composed of approximately 44 topics, divided into five categories: Accidents and Natural Disasters, Attacks, Health and Safety, Endangered Resources, Investigations and Trials.
-Each topic has a topic ID, category, title, and 20 relevant documents which have been divided into 2 sets: Document Set A and Document Set B. Each document set has 10 documents, and all the documents in Set A chronologically precede the documents in Set B. Unlike in previous years, there is no topic narrative, because the category and its aspects already define what information the reader is looking for.
+Each topic has a topic ID, category, title, and 20 relevant documents which have been divided into 2 sets: Document Set A and Document Set B. Each document set has 10 documents, and all the documents in Set A chronologically precede the documents in Set B. No topic narrative is provided; instead the category and its aspects define what information the reader is looking for.

 Test Data Format

-The topic statements and documents will be in a similar format as the TAC 2009 Update Summarization Task, except this year there is no topic narrative.
-Instead, each topic's category ID is indicated in the topic tag.
+The topic statements and documents will be in a similar format as the TAC 2010 Guided Summarization Task.
+Each topic belongs to one of five categories.
+Each topic's category ID is indicated in the topic tag.
 Sample topic statements and documents are included below:

 Given a topic, the task is to write 2 summaries (one for Document Set A and one for Document Set B) that describe the event indicated in the topic title, according to the list of aspects given for the topic category.